From anti-racist protester to accidental hero

 Can a chance photo change society?
 Patrick Hutchinson became a public figure this summer after he rescued a man at a Black Lives Matter march.
 Now, he is using his fame to fight inequality.

-In June in London, a protest was out of control.
-It was two weeks after the murder of George Floyd, tensions were at a boiling point.
+On a sunny June day in central London, a protest was spiralling out of control.
+It was just two weeks after the murder of George Floyd across the Atlantic, and tensions were at a boiling point.

-Black Lives Matter demonstrators marched along the banks of the River Thames, and a counter-protester was surrounded.
-He was injured.
-His life was in danger.
+As Black Lives Matter demonstrators marched alongside the banks of the River Thames, one counter-protester found himself surrounded.
+He was on the ground, and he was injured.
+To bystanders, one thing was obvious: his life was in danger.

-A black man emerged and lifted the man over his shoulder and carried him away.
+He plucked the man from the street, lifted him over his shoulder with apparent ease and carried him away.

-The next day, Patrick Hutchinson’s photo was on the front page of UK newspapers.
-The 50-year-old personal trainer was catapulted to fame.
+But the next day, Patrick Hutchinson’s photo appeared on the front page of nearly every UK newspaper.
+Overnight, the 50-year-old personal trainer was catapulted from obscurity to national fame.

-Hutchinson was born in south London to Jamaican parents.
-His mother raised him.
-Racism was part of his life.
+Hutchinson was born in south London to Jamaican parents, but it was his mother who raised him.
+Racism was part of his everyday life.
+Inequality was constant.
+“You have to be 10 times better to have the same opportunity”, his mother would remind him.

-Hutchinson received a letter from the city’s mayor and has spoken to Al Sharpton and Prince Harry.
+Still, others rushed to thank him.
+He received a letter from the city’s mayor and has spoken to everyone from Al Sharpton to Prince Harry.
+His actions even inspired an orchestra to create new music based on his heroism.

-Not everyone thinks he should symbolise the movement.
-A mural of Hutchinson was vandalised, “we don’t want racists in Lewisham, we run them out” painted on it.
+But not everyone thinks he should be a symbol of the movement.
+In September, a mural of Hutchinson in south London was vandalised, the words “we don’t want racists in Lewisham, we run them out” painted over it.

-“It wasn’t just about saving a life, it was about saving a narrative,” Hutchinson says.
+“It wasn’t just about saving a life, it was about saving a narrative - and stopping it being derailed with something as negative as someone dying,” Hutchinson tells his critics.

-He wants to help others.
-He has written a book, Everyone versus Racism: A Letter to My Children, and set up a charity to fight racial inequality in Britain.
+Now, he wants to use his new-found fame to help others.
+He has written a book, Everyone versus Racism: A Letter to My Children, with the help of a young poet and set up a charity to fight racial inequality in Britain.

-He wants to focus on education, and find mentors for black children.
+A grandfather of four, he wants to focus on education, and find mentors for the black children who are disproportionately excluded from mainstream schools.

-Yes.
-The photograph has symbolic power.
-Hutchinson’s has become a symbol of individual goodness in a divided society.
-He is using his fame to make changes with his new charity.
+Yes, say some.
+The photograph, which spread all around the world, has huge symbolic power.
+As UK Prime Minister Boris Johnson’s chief spokesperson said: “Patrick Hutchinson’s instincts in that moment represent the best of us.”
+He has become a symbol of strength, grace and individual goodness in a deeply divided society.
+And now he is using his fame to make practical changes with his new charity.

-No. One photograph cannot change the world.
-Individual acts cannot put a stop to racism.
-It is governments that make changes.
-It is the power we give to elected rulers that matters most.
+No, say others.
+Inspiring as it is, one photograph cannot change the world.
+Individual acts of compassion alone cannot put a stop to racism.
+In almost every country around the world, it is governments that make real changes, by passing laws and enacting policies, not individuals.
+It is the power that we give to elected rulers that matters the most.

 - Do we have a duty to help anyone in need, regardless of who they are?